-The power spectra of the 2-degree Field (2dF) Galaxy Redshift Survey and the Sloan Digital Sky Survey (SDSS) are well fit by a Λ CDM model and both surveys showed first evidence for baryon acoustic oscillations (BAOs) [39, 40].
+The power spectra of the 2-degree Field (2dF) Galaxy Redshift Survey and the Sloan Digital Sky Survey (SDSS) are well fit by a Λ CDM model and both surveys showed first evidence for baryon acoustic oscillations (BAOs) [42, 43].
 When eBOSS is combined with Planck, Pantheon Type Ia Supernovae and other probes the result is $w_p = -1.020 \pm 0.032$ at the pivot redshift $z_p = 0.29$ [29].
-Similar results for w were obtained e.g. by the WiggleZ survey [41].
+Similar results for w were obtained e.g. by the WiggleZ survey [44].
+Preliminary results from the DESI galaxy redshift survey [45] confirm the detection of the BAOs, in agreement with previous surveys.